-- More challenging academically; courses prepare you to take rigorous exams that can lead to college credit. - Across various subject areas, 38 AP classes are available. - Your high school may not offer all AP classes, but most AP classes are also available online (a fee may be required). - After coursework is completed, students take nationally administered AP exams in their chosen subject areas; if the exam scores are acceptable to the college, the college might award college credit, advanced placement or both for the course.
+- More challenging academically; courses prepare you to take rigorous exams that can lead to college credit. - For a list of classes, visit https:// apstudents.collegeboard.org/courses. - Across various subject areas, 39 AP classes are available. - Your high school may not offer all AP classes, but most AP classes are also available online (a fee may be required). - After coursework is completed, students take nationally administered AP exams in their chosen subject areas; if the exam scores are acceptable to the college, the college might award college credit, advanced placement or both for the course.